erickweil/better-auth-credentials-plugin/README.md

 ## Usage examples

-### Basic: Randomly authenticating users
+### Basic: Accept only equal email and password
-Example randomly authenticating users allowing any credentials, just to show how to use the plugin and the callbacks:
+Example using the plugin to authenticate users with a simple username and password, where the credentials must be the same as the password.
+This is just for demonstration purposes,

 [examples/basic](examples/basic)
 ```javascript